-12 credits in Psychology, 60% Psychology average is recommended, PSYC2101, PSYC2111, PSYC2500, or PSYC2501.
+12 credits in Psychology, including PSYC2101, PSYC2111, PSYC2500, or PSYC2501.

 This course will examine psychological testing in general and personality tests in particular.
 The development of testing, the use and misuse of tests, will be explored.
 Specific psychological tests will be evaluated in their historical context and present usage.
 Psychometric assessments of the quality of measurement will consider reliability and validity, test construction theory, and the valuation of items.
 Students will construct and evaluate their own measure of a personality trait.